 Key actions: Purges Heat from the Stomach and Intestines.
 Relieves constipation.

-Da Cheng Qi Tang is a 4-ingredient Chinese Medicine formula with Rhubarb (Da Huang) as a principal ingredient.
+Da Cheng Qi Tang is a 4-ingredient Chinese Medicine formula.
 Invented in 220 AD, it belongs to the category of formulas that purge Heat accumulation.